 How do you become the relationship prize?

-The best, safest, most genuine, more fulfilling and even strongest way is always by improving yourself and being an overall great person.
+The best, safest, most genuine, more fulfilling way is always by improving yourself and being a high-value person.

 But of course, some don’t like the hard work of the holistic approach and instead resort to dark psychology and relationship power games.